modflowpy/pymake/docs/build_apps.md

                         included.
-Valid compilers are gcc, clang, clang++, icc, icl, mpiicc, g++, cl, and none. (default is gcc) -dbl, --double        Force double precision. (default is False) -dr, --dryrun         Do not actually compile.
-Files will be deleted, if --makeclean is used.
-                        Does not work yet for ifort. (default is False) -ff FFLAGS, --fflags FFLAGS
+Valid compilers are gcc, clang, clang++, icc, icl, mpiicc, g++, cl, and none. (default is gcc) -dbl, --double        Force double precision. (default is False) -ff FFLAGS, --fflags FFLAGS
                         Additional Fortran compiler flags.
 Fortran compiler flags should be enclosed in quotes and start with a blank space or separated from the name